adam-alzayat/MediQueue-Clinic-Management-System/README.md

 # MediQueue

-MediQueue is a smart clinic booking, queue, and management platform MVP.
-The current UI is a realistic healthcare SaaS frontend using HTML, CSS, JavaScript, mock data, and localStorage.
-A simple independent Node.js/Express backend foundation is also included for future API integration.
+MediQueue is a full-stack clinic booking, queue, and management platform MVP built with HTML, CSS, JavaScript, Node.js, and Express.js.
+The platform simulates a modern healthcare SaaS application with appointment scheduling, live queue tracking, role-based dashboards, analytics, notifications, and persistent booking workflows powered by a backend REST API.

 ## Features